Travel Time: 8:00am-6:30pm

 The first fifty miles were wide open with long sweeping curves and no traffic at all.
 It was quite a relaxing start to the day.

 Quick stops in Tonasket, Twisp and a few off bike walks in the North Cascades.
-The highways were quite free of people and traffic which makes traveling much more enjoyable.
+The highways were quite free of people and traffic which makes travelling much more enjoyable.

-Twisp always make me think of the old Flinstones bit about dancing “Bedrock – Twitch, Twitch”.
+Twisp always makes me think of the old Flinstones bit about dancing “Bedrock – Twitch, Twitch”.
 The brain goes odd places when inside of a helmet for an entire day.
 Haha.

 Lunch in Winthrop.
 Some of the small towns around Calgary that are becoming ghost towns could learn a lot from this idea.
 They’ve turned Winthrop into a facade of an old west town.
 Great little shops and places to eat and hang out.
 I had some lunch at the same restaurant Fiona and I stopped at last time – Three Fingered Jacks.
 Good pub food and air conditioning because the weather was starting to really cook.

 I took a few of the less travelled roads leading to the Sumas border.
 Most traffic seems to stick to the I-% and insanity of the freeway.
 The #9 from Sedro-Wooley to Sumas was a pleasant surprise as it was a fun road to ride and free of traffic.